lsst/LDM-152/index.rst

 whether a given object is stored in a file or the database to be selected at runtime in a controlled manner.
 Image data must be able to be stored in standard FITS format, although the metadata for the image may be in either FITS headers or database table entries.
+The framework should not be tightly coupled to any particular DBMS implementation.

 .. _dac-framework-baseline: